Handling 30 Most Common Sales Objections and Their Rebuttals

 Usually, startup companies face these objections.

-Don’t take it as an offense.
+Don’t take it as an offence.

 How to handle this objection?